aroberge/friendly-traceback-docs/docs/html/_sources/index.rst.txt

 ------

 We sometimes add notes about planned changes or additions to the documentation in various sections.
-Any such note is listed below.
+Any such note is listed below as a visible reminder.

 .. todolist::